2 Important Things That High Schools Don't Teach You

 When you attend a small, competitive high school like I did, it’s inevitable for both teachers and students to compare your academic progress and grades.
 A lot of times, students easily have the idea that our competitors are the ones sitting next to us.
 This compels many students to develop an unhealthy, ruthless mindset that causes them to be afraid and cautious around their peers, worrying that others could outweigh them in terms of academic and extracurricular achievements.
 My school’s motto constantly stressed the significance of student discipline and achieving outstanding grades in all academic fields since we were young, so it was common for students to strive for the best GPA and grades (even if it was a pop quiz that had nearly no bearing toward our GPA).

-Although my school viewed competition as the key to motivate students to study and work hard, unhealthy competition ultimately leads to mental health issues.
+Although my school viewed competition as the key to motivating students to study and work hard, unhealthy competition ultimately leads to mental health issues.
 Many times, my peers and I felt extremely stressed when we’d see other classmates trying to learn our scores for each exam and planning ways to outweigh us academically.
 The lack of emphasis on mental health has become a problem for many teenagers nowadays, especially when we don’t realize the importance of mental wellness and where to search for these resources.

 Related: 3 Ways to Manage Stress During Your College Search